steveloughran/kerberos_and_hadoop/sections/checklists.md

 [ ] Sets up security before accessing any Hadoop services, including FileSystem APIs

 [ ] Sets up security after loading local configuration files, such as `core-site.xml`.
-Creating instances of HdfsConfiguration and YarnConfiguration will do this automatically.
+If you try to open an `hdfs://` filesystem, an `HdfsConfiguration` instance is created, which pulls in `hdfs-default.xml` and `hdfs-site.xml`.
+To load in the Yarn settings, create an instance of `YarnConfiguration`.

-[ ] Are tested against a secure cluster
+[ ] Are tested against a secure cluster from a logged in user.

+[ ] Are tested against a securer cluste from a not logged in user, and the program set up to use a keytab (if supported).

+[ ] Are tested from a logged out user with a token file containing the tokens and the environment variable `HADOOP_TOKEN_FILE_LOCATION` set to this file.
+This verifies Oozie can support it without needing a keytab.

+[ ] Can get tokens for all services which they may optionally need.

+[ ] Don't crash on a secure cluster if the cluster filesystem does not issue tokens.
+That is:
+Kerberized clusters where the FS is something other than HDFS.

 ## Hadoop RPC Service